SolarWinds, Microsoft, FireEye, CrowdStrike defend actions in major hack - U.S. Senate hearing | MarketScreener

-All four were victims in one of the worst hacks yet discovered, affecting about 100 U.S. companies and nine federal agencies.
-SolarWinds and Microsoft programs were used to attack others.
+One of the worst hacks yet discovered had an impact on all four.
+SolarWinds and Microsoft programs were used to attack others and the hack struck at about 100 U.S. companies and nine federal agencies.

+Lawmakers started the hearing by criticizing Amazon representatives, who they said were invited to testify and whose servers were used to launch the cyberattack, for declining to attend the hearing.

+"I think they have an obligation to cooperate with this inquiry, and I hope they will voluntarily do so," said Senator Susan Collins, a Republican.
+"If they don't, I think we should look at next steps."

 The executives argued for greater transparency and information-sharing about breaches, with liability protections and a system that does not punish those who come forward, similar to airline disaster investigations.